If your little one is suffering from gas, I’ve been there.

 My Favorite Gas-Relieving Bottles: Dr. Brown’s

 When my daughter suffered from gas problems, we tried everything.
-But the one thing that worked, and worked well, was switching to Dr. Brown’s Natural Flow bottles. (click here to check the price)
+But the one thing that worked, and worked well, was switching to Dr. Brown’s Natural Flow bottles. (click here to check price on Amazon)

 They’re the most recommended bottles for fighting gas and colic, and that’s why I gave them a shot.